-K-style gutters are both generally believed to do a better job with catching and shedding rain water, and they can be seen as being a little more maintenance free.
-This is essentially true since “gutter guards” are more widely available for k-style, and also because k-style is often more easily found in a seamless option.
+K-style gutters are generally believed to do a better job with catching and shedding rain water.
+They are also seen as being a little more maintenance free.
+This is essentially true since “gutter guards” are more widely available for k-style.
+K-style is often more easily found in a seamless option.

 “What is seamless?”
 “Why does that matter?”

-Basically, an aluminum roll “coil stock” is run through a specialty gutter machine allowing for custom runs of gutters where no seams (read: points for failure) are present across a gutter’s length.
+Basically, an aluminum roll “coil stock” is run through a specialty gutter machine.
+This allows for custom runs of gutters where no seams (read: points for failure) are present across a gutter’s length.
 Pretty important.
 For more information on half round vs. k style, maybe this article from doityourself.com.

 – More Long and Short of My Backstory